thisoldcpu/Xbox-360-HD-DVD-Player/README.md

 ## Xbox 360 HD DVD Player driver download & installation guide

+The drive used internally is a Toshiba SD-S802A (MC08 or MC09) IDE/ATAPI drive using a proprietary laptop style adapter port to a custom USB translator hub.
+No evidence of any laptop adapter directly fitting the SD-S802A has been found.

 ### Modern Driver Support & Info

 This repository is dedicated to preserving support and documentation for the Xbox 360 HD DVD Player on modern Windows systems.